IntroCSCI/colorvisionproject-mjsolone/README.md

 ### File Input and Output

 I used 'fstream' to import one .txt file which held the different types of colorblindness of which the user could choose.
+### Arrays/Vectors
+!!!Replace with a summary and examples of how arrays/vectors have been used effectively and appropriately!!!

+### Functions
+!!!Replace with a summary and examples of how functions have been used effectively and appropriately!!!